apache/trafficcontrol/docs/source/development/traffic_ops.rst

 - To run the Unit Tests: ``prove -qrp  app/t/``
 - To run the Integration Tests: ``prove -qrp app/t_integration/``

+.. note:: As progress continues on moving Traffic Ops to run entirely in Go, the number of passing tests has increased.
+This means that the tests are not a reliable way to test Traffic Ops, as they are expected to fail more and more as functionality is stripped from the Perl codebase.

 The KableTown CDN example
 -------------------------